 Why we (still) love LEAN thinking in B2B marketing

-You might ask why B2B marketing in 2018 and beyond would stand on an idea for manufacturing efficiency drawn from Toyota by James P. Womack and Daniel T. Jones and promoted in the latter 1990s.
+You might ask why B2B marketing in this century would stand on an idea for manufacturing efficiency drawn from Toyota by James P. Womack and Daniel T. Jones and promoted in the latter 1990s.
 Particularly when, these days, the buzz of research and discussion has moved towards agile frameworks; and we work largely in tech, where Agile is (still) King.

 We call ourselves “marketing ninja” and if you watch a real ninja warrior, you’d see why we’d strive to be like them.
 Agility is a given.
 Speed, flexibility, economy of movement, the deliberate strike with power and precision – these are ninja characteristics we try to engender in our marketing moves.
 From the same great nation (Japan) that delivered ninja warriors some centuries ago came the Toyota Production System, an integrated socio-technical system for factory optimisation, which Womack and Jones sold to the world as ‘lean thinking’.
 The adoption of lean post-1996 became a license for downsizing after the bloated 80s, after robotics and electronics arrived.
 Humans struggled with the first major threat to employment since the advent of machines.
 “Lean” started sounding like “mean”.

 However, there is nothing too hard-ass nor anachronistic about admitting that lean thinking remains one religion by which we model our own internal work teams, production processes, project management, and continuous improvement.
 We’re not shy about it – we’re evangelists, if rather unfashionably.
 Putting aside grey images of mass-factory out-of-workers and executives leaping from buildings to escape crushing KPIs, we can toss out the bathwater but keep the baby to examine how lean thinking is still working for us and our clients, where you might least expect it – in B2B marketing.